 4. ZIWI Peak Air-Dried Beef Dog Food

-Compared to freeze-dried or traditional kibble, this air-dried option prioritizes shelf stability and ingredient quality.
-The main tradeoff is a higher cost and a texture that may not appeal to all dogs.
+Compared to freeze-dried or refrigerated foods, this product prioritizes shelf stability and texture.
+The tradeoff is a different mouthfeel that may not appeal to all dogs.

 - Shelf-stable air-dried format